thruthesky/firebase-backend/README.md

 * All the comments and information are in `hooks.ts`.
 So, read carefully comments in `hooks.ts`.

-* Hooks must return an `ERROR_OBJECT` to cancel the originated work and return the Error Object.
+* Hooks must return an `BACKEND_ERROR_OBJECT` to cancel the originated work and return the Error Object.